HelenGlover/Digital-Garden/_notes/2026 New Year’s Resolutions.md

 ---
 New Year's Resolutions have a way of slipping through the cracks once February arrives, but last year I discovered something that has helped me change that pattern: the simple act of documentation.
 By committing my intentions to paper and periodically revisiting them, I didn't just accomplish what I set out to do (which felt incredible); the practice of reflection also gave me a clearer understanding of my interests and opened doors to opportunities I hadn't anticipated.

-This year, I’m writing down my goals more publicly (thanks, [Tracey Chou](https://triketora.com) for the inspiration.
+This year, I’m writing down my goals more publicly (thanks, [Tracey Chou](https://triketora.com) for the inspiration).

 Naturally, I've held back some goals as not everything belongs on the internet.